WHAT WE DO

 To guarantee the safety of sea turtles and their eggs and prevent their poaching in future, we want to achieve a true cultural change in the way how local communities think of sea turtles and how they interact with them.
 To accomplish this, we are engaging in environmental education of the next generation and are also organising capacity building activities to encourage different ways of income.

-To create alternative income for the communities of Gandoca and Manzanillo, and to discourage the exploitive use of sea turtles, we support touristic activities related to sea turtles (tours and volunteering), as well as ecotourism related to community development and agriculture.
+To create alternative income for the communities adjacent to sea turtle nesting beaches, and to discourage the exploitive use of sea turtles, we support touristic activities related to sea turtles (tours and volunteering), as well as ecotourism related to community development and agriculture.